c4bath/cf820/README.md

 #data=pd.read_csv(r'/content/drive/MyDrive/820PublicData/PatSurvRaw.csv',header=0)

-#IF NOT USING GOOGLE DRIVE:
+#IF NOT USING GOOGLE DRIVE (i.e. file in github: PatSurvRaw.csv.zip):

 #Uncomment and edit the following path and filename as needed: